 Prepare the chicken and potatoes on the stovetop and transfer to a slow cooker.
 Cook on low for 5 to 6 hours or 3 to 4 hours on high.

-How to Make Curry Chicken in the Instant Pot (Step by Step Instructions)
+📝 How to Make Chicken Curry in the Pressure Cooker (Step by Step Instructions)

 - Saute whole spices, onions, and tomatoes.